 - Max Fried – 180/190 IP

 - Michael Kopech – 150 IP (starting in minors, though)

 - Austin Voth 140/150 IP

 - Luke Weaver – 160/170 IP

 - Shohei Ohtani – 110/120 IP

 That’s a lot of names.
-And only a few under 170 IP.
+And just one under 120 IP.
 Of these players, here are the ones that this impacts the most:

 - Chris Paddack – I was critical of his draft stock inside the Top 20 as there wasn’t a chance he could go 200 IP like others.
 Now he’ll pitch straight through the season and I think he’s valued appropriately now.
 Crazy.